How we design and deliver our services is changing. Rohan Gye, DVLA’s Vehicle Service manager tells us about his role

 How will your role help bring about change for stakeholders and commercial customers?

 I want to ensure our services are simple for our users, if you’re an individual with a car or a commercial organisation with tens of thousands of vehicles.
 For too long our services have been made more difficult as they’re underpinned by a complex set of policies, rules and technology.
 We’re bringing them into the modern age by providing services all our customers expect.
 It’s my role to champion the needs of our customers and ensure our services meet their needs.

 How will you ensure stakeholders and commercial customers are kept up to speed with everything?

 We work very closely with DVLA’s communications team and Hugh Evans, DVLA’s Corporate Service Manager, and his team.
 We attend the Industry Liaison Group meetings (who meet twice a year working together to identify opportunities to provide DVLA stakeholders and customers with more modern and efficient services) as subject matter experts, we blog about our progress and we join Customer Insight teams when they conduct user insight.
-For larger changes, such as V5C On Demand, we plan communication campaigns - this will include arranging workshops, awareness sessions and updates via email, social media and through liaison groups.
+For larger changes, such as V5C On Demand (when a V5C registration document is suppressed, and requested on demand when one is needed) we plan communication campaigns - this will include arranging workshops, awareness sessions and updates via email, social media and through liaison groups.

 What are the biggest challenges of your role?